 When the client need arises, members of the Cooperative and Condominium Law Group collaborate with other practice areas in the firm including real estate, financing, corporate, general commercial, trusts & estates, and employment law.

-Members of the Cooperative and Condominium Law Group are involved with the National Cooperative Business Association and the Co-op Innovation Fund, which is dedicated to broadening the use and understanding of cooperatives.
-The Group holds annual seminars for the boards, and more detailed training for new board members regarding their fiduciary duties and their role in representing the cooperative, for our cooperative clients.
+Cooperative and condominium law attorneys are involved with the National Cooperative Business Association and the Co-op Innovation Fund, which is dedicated to broadening the use and understanding of cooperatives.
+The attorneys hold annual seminars for the boards, and more detailed training for new board members regarding their fiduciary duties and their role in representing the cooperative, for our cooperative clients.